-- Reporting back to pupils to ensure that each pupil is aware of her own standard and the steps necessary to achieve progress. - Recording and rewarding pupils accordingly e.g. through House points or sending work to be seen by the housemistresses, deputy head and HEAD.
+- Reporting back to pupils to ensure that each pupil is aware of her own standard and the steps necessary to achieve progress. - Recording and rewarding pupils accordingly e.g. through House points or sending work to be seen by the housemistresses for merits or the Deputy Head and HEAD for Good Shows.

-- Identifying opportunities to assess skills and understanding through a variety of techniques including written work, oral presentations, displays etc. - Promoting pupil self-assessment, whereby pupils are encouraged to reflect on their progress. - Ensuring that standards are consistent across the year group. - Ensuring that the progress of individual pupils and year groups is appropriately monitored and any concern is notified to the SENDCo, Form teacher or the HEAD. - Ensuring that data is recorded appropriately in pupil records. - Providing training/support to staff on assessment procedures, recording and reporting. - Ensuring that records are passed to those requiring them. - Monitoring the subject performance and development throughout the school.
+- Identifying opportunities to assess skills and understanding through a variety of techniques including written work, oral presentations, displays etc. - Promoting pupil self-assessment, whereby pupils are encouraged to reflect on their progress. - Ensuring that standards are consistent across the year group. - Ensuring that the progress of individual pupils and year groups is appropriately monitored, and any concern is notified to the SENDCo, Form teacher or the HEAD. - Ensuring that data is recorded appropriately in pupil records. - Providing training/support to staff on assessment procedures, recording and reporting. - Ensuring that records are passed to those requiring them. - Monitoring the subject performance and development throughout the school.